EXA-UQ/EXAUQ-Toolbox/.github/README.md

 be run on an exascale computer, whereas a lower-fidelity, but cheaper, simulation may be run on a more conventional HPC, or a departmental server).

+The EXAUQ-Toolbox welcomes contributors and users to raise issues/ideas.
+Please do take a look through our [support](support.md) page to see how you can help and how we can help you in the most efficient way!

 ## Installing the latest development version